dimagi/outlier-detect-workflow/README.md

 Save the `outlier_data_export-DET.xlsx` file to the `commcare_data_export` directory.

 3\.
 Edit the `config.yaml` file.
 Modify the `source_form_outlier_questions` to match the "Field" columns from the CommCare Data Export Tool Excel Query File for the outlier questions only.
 Update the `activity_outlier_startdate` and `activity_outlier_enddate` to indicate the time period on which to run the outlier detection algorithm.
-The datetimes need to be compatible want [Pandas to_datetime() method](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html).
+The datetimes need to be compatible with [Pandas to_datetime() method](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html).

 Save the `config.yaml` file to the `outlier_detect` directory.